 Ingredients In Grape Salad

-• Lemon & Orange Juice: Adds a fruity tang.
+• Lemon & Orange Juice: Fresh juice makes a difference—bottled won’t have the same zing.

 To keep this salad fresh at outdoor events in warm weather, place the serving bowl in a larger bowl of ice.
-Dairy-based dressings can spoil quickly at room temperature, posing health risks.
+Dairy-based dressings can spoil quickly at room temp, posing health risks.

 Cream cheese yogurt dressing being mixed into the dish.